michal-z/MandelbrotCpuAvx2/README.md

 # MandelbrotCpuAvx2
  Real-time Mandelbrot rendering on the CPU.

- Arrow keys to move; A, Z to zoom.
+Arrow keys to move, A, Z keys to zoom.